Becoming Conscious of the Unconscious

 At Pope Consulting, we have a Bias about Unconscious Bias Training.

-If you want to check the box, any 30-minute to 2-hour course, regardless of methodology will accomplish that.
-On the other hand, if you truly believe that having BOTH a diverse workforce AND an inclusive culture for everyone will positively impact your bottom line, you already accept the training slogan that “you get out of it what you put into it.”
+At Pope Consulting, we are passionate about making a real difference for individuals and organizations.
+If you truly believe that having BOTH a diverse workforce AND an inclusive culture for everyone will positively impact your bottom line, then you already accept the training slogan that “you get out of it what you put into it.”

-- We have to earn the trust of participants in every single seminar.
+- We will earn the trust of participants in every single seminar.

-- We have to create a safe space for learning to occur.
+- We will create a safe space for learning to occur.

-- We have to provide impactful experiential exercises that are rooted in strong theory – in other words, we have to provide an opportunity for participants to experience their own unconscious bias.
+- We will provide impactful experiential exercises that are rooted in strong theory – in other words, we have to provide an opportunity for participants to experience their own unconscious bias.

-- We have to translate that experience and learning into how well they can apply it on the job (and likely outside of the workplace as well).
+- We will translate that experience and learning into how well they can apply it on the job (and likely outside of the workplace as well).

-If you want leaders, managers, and individual contributors to become conscious of their unconscious biases, recognize when they’re “kicking in” and learn how to behave differently – it’s going to take a little more time.
+If you want leaders, managers, and individual contributors to become conscious of their unconscious biases, recognize when they’re “kicking in” and learn how to behave differently – please contact us.